-It's on March 21 as a kind of appreciation for Egyptians mothers but it's not a public holiday in Egypt.
+It's on March 21 as a kind of appreciation for Egyptian mothers but it's not a public holiday in Egypt.

 It has no fixed day but it's most probably in April during spring it's a Public holiday where Egyptians like to go to national parks and eat dry fish and fruits so when you visit Egypt during that holiday you' l find everything is different in Egypt.

-Travel to Egypt and enjoy the weather, the natural beaches, and the breathtaking ruins such as Karnak Temple, Abu Simbel temple, Queen Hatshepsut temple, Valley of the Kings, and other historical landmarks, and don't worry about the money, Egypt offers a wide variety of tours that suit your pocket, check our Egypt private tour packages and choose your favorite journey, in addition to Egypt Nile cruise packages which offers a marvelous experiences through the heart of Egypt, or custom your dream holiday.
+Travel to Egypt and enjoy the weather, the natural beaches, and the breathtaking ruins such as Karnak Temple, Abu Simbel temple, Queen Hatshepsut temple, Valley of the Kings, and other historical landmarks, and don't worry about the money, Egypt offers a wide variety of tours that suit your pocket, check our Egypt private holiday packages and choose your favorite journey, in addition to Egypt Nile cruise packages which offers a marvelous experience through the heart of Egypt, or custom your dream vacation.
 Don't miss the chance and book us now:

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.